-DEFINE THE CONFLICT.
 Friedrich and his finances disagree with him about the lifestyle he should be living.

-IDENTIFY THE INTERESTS.
 Friedrich wants to empower people, but he often finds himself crossing the line and enabling them.
 He supports so many other people with his time and money that he rarely pays himself a livable wage or takes the time to breathe.
 He wants to be able to pay his bills, go to the gym, travel, have fun, eat healthfully, and generally live a balanced life.
 He would love to be able to pay and develop his employees into future owners who continue his mission long after he has gone.

-PLAY WITH THE POSSIBILITIES.
 If Friedrich could have this conflict resolve in any way possible, he would have a steady cash flow that allowed him to meet all of his financial obligations (including to himself).
 He would even be able to pay off his student loan, mortgage, and credit card debt long before the anticipated 30-year milestone.
 Moreover, his friends, family, employees, and partners would support him in achieving these goals.

 Further, he will create a weekly plan to cultivate his employees, so they can generate income for the business and earn bonuses.
 Then, he will ensure there is a monthly meeting to review their successes and to be accountable for whatever results they got.
 He will terminate the employment of anyone who consistently fails to meet the business goals and for anyone who is not taking responsibility for his or her results.

-To improve his work-life balance immediately, but not to overwhelm himself while the business action plan is being implemented, Friedrich will start with 30-minute workouts four times per day.
+To improve his work-life balance immediately, but not to overwhelm himself while the business action plan is being implemented, Friedrich will start with 30-minute workouts four times per week.
 He can always extend them as he creates more time.
 Yet he must be mindful not to cut into his sleep.
 He knows he needs at least six hours per night to function at the leadership level he wants.
-So, he will start communicating to the people around him that he cannot do everything they want him to do and still take care of himself.
+So, he will start communicating with the people around him that he cannot do everything they want him to do and still take care of himself.
 He will give them space to create solutions, while still being occasionally available to coach them when they get stuck.